MarvinLvn/BabySLM/docs/data.md

 To force align the corpus, we'll need `abkhazia` whose installation instructions can be found [there](https://docs.cognitive-ml.fr/abkhazia/install.html).

-Tips for cluster users for abkhazia installation:
+Tips for our cluster users for abkhazia installation:
 - `gfortran` (required dependency) comes with `module load gcc`
 - `clang ++` (required dependency) comes with `module load llvm`